 One of our most colorful, reliable and long-lasting crops, winter squash is a vegetable everyone should have on hand.
-There are many varieties: Some have bright orange flesh, some are yellow and even a creamy white inside.
+There are many varieties: Some have bright orange flesh, others are yellow or even a creamy white inside.
 All are packed with nutritional goodness including antioxidants, vitamins A, B2, B3, B6 and C, and fiber — not to mention sweet, nutty flavors.

 Whether a blue Hubbard, a striped Delicata or a beige butternut, winter squashes can all be cooked in much the same manner: Halve the squash, scrape out the seeds and bake, cut side down, for about 45 minutes.
 (A little water in the baking dish makes it easier to clean up afterward.)
-Or you can bake your halved squash cut side up with butter and seasonings, as in this autumnal recipe from our chef Robert Lionette:
+Or you can bake your halved squash cut side up with butter and seasonings, as in this autumnal recipe:

 Roasted Acorn Squash with Cranberry Butter.